arkency/posts/posts/2023-01-19-replaying-events-in-railseventstore.md

 Since it responds to two events and needs to calculate the occurrence, it seems like it could be a [process manager](https://blog.arkency.com/tags/process-manager/) instead of a simple event handler.

 SendXmasCard has to make a decision about sending the gift.
 To do this, it needs to keep track of fulfilled orders and returned orders for customers.
 Additionally, it needs to check if the time to return fulfilled orders has passed.
 Also, the card should be sent only once a year.
-Therefore, once it is sent, the state is marked as completed.
+Therefore, once it is sent, the state is marked as already sent.